You are here:

 What Is Embedded Computers

-Views: 357 Author: Site Editor Publish Time: Origin: Site
+Views: 2494 Author: GIFAIPC Publish Time: Origin: Site

 What are Embedded Computers?

 Embedded computers are specialized computers designed to perform dedicated functions or tasks.
-They are built into a host system or device, making them invisible to the user.
-Unlike standard computers that are run by an operating system, embedded computers typically run on firmware or specialized software which allows them to perform specific tasks such as controlling an industrial machine or a medical device.
+They are typically built into a host system or device, making them invisible to the end-user.

 How do Embedded Computers Work?